“Do this in remembrance of Me”

 “For by a single offering He has perfected for all time those who are being sanctified.” — Hebrews 10:14

-Scripture is clear that Christ's sacrifice was offered once for all.
-The Lord's Supper does not repeat the sacrifice, but remembers and proclaims its finished work.
-We participate not to re-sacrifice Christ, but to remember His once-for-all sacrifice that brings eternal redemption.
+Christ's sacrifice was offered once for all.
+The Lord's Supper remembers and proclaims its finished work, not repeating it.

 “For as often as you eat this bread and drink the cup, you proclaim the Lord's death until He comes.” — 1 Corinthians 11:26